Obarun/66/README.md

   Allow at specific point of the boot process to execute specific tasks given by user.

-* [ ] Hacking s6-supervise
+* [ ] Extend 66-supervise

-  Hack the s6-supervise program to include support for a `[Reload]` section, handling tasks before executing the service and managing jobs events.
+  Extend the native `66-supervise` program to include support for a `[Reload]` section, handling tasks before executing the service and managing job events.

 * [x] Provide capabilities management